tyleratk/twitter-sentiment/README.md

 ## Motivation
 **What is sentiment analysis?**
-Sentiment analysis is simply working out if a piece of text is positive, neutral, or negative depending on the type of wording they use, any emoji's etc. An example of positive and negative tweets would look like:
+Sentiment analysis identifies if a piece of text is positive, neutral, or negative depending on the type of wording they use, any emoji's etc. An example of positive and negative tweets would look like:

 Positive Sentiment          |  Negative Sentiment :--------------------------:|:-------------------------: